The Consequences of the Charge for the Mass of the Elementary Particles: Introduction

-The ratios m($\mu^\pm$)/m(e$^\pm$) and m($\pi^\pm$)/m(e$^\pm$) were first discussed by Nambu [2] who noted that m($\mu^\pm$) is approximately 3/2$\alpha_f\,\cdot\,$m(e$^\pm$) and m($\pi^\pm$) is approximately 2/$\alpha_f\,\cdot\,$m(e$^\pm)$, where $\alpha_f$ is the fine structure constant.
-A more accurate relation between m($\mu^\pm$) and m(e$^\pm$) was later suggested by Barut [3].
-We have shown in Section\,12 of [1] that accurate values of the ratios m($\mu^\pm$)/m(e$^\pm$) and m($\pi^\pm$)/m(e$^\pm$) can be obtained from our explanation of the masses of the muons, pions and electron.
+The ratios m($\mu^\pm$)/m(e$^\pm$) and m($\pi^\pm$)/m(e$^\pm$) were first discussed by Nambu [2] who noted that m($\mu^\pm$) is approximately 3/2$\alpha_f\,\cdot\,$m(e$^\pm$) and m($\pi^\pm$) is approximately 2/$\alpha_f\,\cdot\,$m(e$^\pm)$, where $\alpha_f$ = e$^2$/$\hbar$c $\cong$ 1/137 is the fine structure constant.
+More accurate ratios m($\mu^\pm$)/m(e$^\pm$) and m($\pi^\pm$)/m(e$^\pm$) were later suggested by Barut [3].
+We have shown in Section\,12 of [1] that fairly accurate values of the ratios m($\mu^\pm$)/m(e$^\pm$) and m($\pi^\pm$)/m(e$^\pm$) can be obtained from our explanation of the masses of the muons, pions and electron.
 Even when the consequences of the charge of $\mu^\pm$ and $\pi^\pm$ were neglected we arrived at values for the mass ratios which differed from the measured m($\mu^\pm$)/m(e$^\pm$) by only 0.38\% and from the measured m($\pi^\pm$)/m(e$^\pm$) by 1.08\%.
 We will now improve our calculations of the ratios m($\mu^\pm$)/m(e$^\pm$) and m($\pi^\pm$)/m(e$^\pm$) by taking also into account the consequences of the charge on the mass of the particles.
-The consequences of the addition of an electric charge e$^\pm$ to the neutrino body of the K\,mesons can be expected to be much smaller than in the case of $\mu^\pm$ and $\pi^\pm$ because of the much larger mass of the K\,mesons.

-\section{The charge in the $\mu^\pm$\,mesons}
+\section{The charge in the $\pi^\pm$\,mesons}

+When a $\pi^\pm$\,meson is formed N/4 electron neutrinos $\nu_e$ or anti-electron neutrinos $\bar{\nu}_e$, as well as N/4 electric oscillations come, according to Eq.(85) in [1], with the electron or positron into the $\pi^\pm$ lattice.
+N/4 electron neutrinos or anti-electron neutrinos make up 1/2 of the mass of the electron.
+The N/2 electric oscillations or N/4 charge elements Q$_k$ make up the other half of the mass of the electron, as the explanation of the electron, we have put forward in [1], demands.
+The number N of all neutrinos in the neutrino lattice of the $\pi^\pm$\,mesons without their charge is